Activities, fun, friendship and work-related experiences for young people with additional needs aged between 14 and 25 in Monmouthshire

 DRILL - Young people and friendships – what matters to us?

 This research project will explore with young disabled people aged 14 – 25 how patterns of friendship change also, what helps and hinders friendships to form and be maintained.
 How are friendships linked to participation within community activities?
 Are young disabled people at risk of social isolation – what contributes to isolation and what can relieve it?
 More info at drilluk.org.uk

-There are lots more of your stories in our Newsletters which you can download from the links below:
+There are lots more of our stories in our Newsletter back-issues which you can download from the links below: